GUIDE 2025

 What types of documents do medical writers work on?

-• Scientific publications: Journal manuscripts, conference abstracts.
+• Scientific Publications: Journal manuscripts, conference abstracts.

-• Educational materials: CME content, patient brochures.
+• Educational Materials: CME (Continuing Medical Education) content, patient brochures.

 If you are new to medical writing and are looking to break in, we recommend taking our Medical Writing Certification Course, where you will learn the fundamentals of being a medical writer, how to dominate medical writer interviews, and how to stand out as a medical writing candidate.